SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 1. In the **Firmware repository** page, click **Add firmware** at the right of the top menu bar.
 2. In the resulting dialog box,
 	* to add a new firmware, enter a name for the firmware (and confirm it by clicking **Create new** in the upcoming window), add a description and its version (all required).
-	* to add a new version, select the firmware for which you want to add a new version from the dropdown list in the **Name** field and enter a version.
+	* to add a new version, select the firmware for which you want to add a new version from the dropdown list in the **Firmware** field and enter a version.
 3. Either upload a binary from the file system or specify a URL from where the firmware can be downloaded.
 4. Click **Save**.